Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QHVdhswD13w.md

 ### Transcript

-> but hopefully soon can we please get a snow biome uh that is a big old nope from hannah we we don't want to do a snow biome unfortunately
+> but hopefully soon can we please get a snow biome, that is a big old nope from hannah we we don't want to do a snow biome unfortunately